 1) To get to Kyiv’s city center, you can take a train, taxi, or bus:

-2) There are numerous ways to make your way around Belgrade:
+2) There are numerous ways to make your way around Kyiv:

-Taxis – As taxi scams are a plenty, skip taking a taxi.
-If you don’t speak fluent Ukrainian, they will most certainly pickup on the fact you’re a tourist and charge you exorbitant prices.
+- Taxis – As taxi scams are plenty, skip taking a taxi.
+If you don’t speak fluent Ukrainian, they will most certainly pick up on the fact you’re a tourist and charge you exorbitant prices.
 If you still prefer to take a taxi, popular companies include Uklon, Hopin, and CabLook Taxi.
-To be on the safe side, have your hotel call them for you versus hailing one yourself and don’t be hesitant to negotiate the quoted price down.
+To be on the safe side, have your hotel call them for you versus hailing one yourself, and don’t be hesitant to negotiate the quoted price down.

-Bikes – You can rent bikes when you’re in Kyiv, from sharing services like nextbike.
+- Bikes – You can rent bikes when you’re in Kyiv, from sharing services like nextbike.
 Unless you’re a serious cyclist, we’d advise against cycling your way around the city.
-It’s not exactly the most bike friendly city, as the streets are made to serve motorists.
-Not to mention, the city is very hilly and biking will be a tough effort to say in the least.
+It’s not exactly the most bike-friendly city, as the streets are made to serve motorists.
+Not to mention, the city is very hilly and biking will be a tough effort, to say the least.

 For more information about how to get around Kyiv, see Kyiv Check-in.